Dr Egil Bjornsen

 Nic Garnett is an international music lawyer and digital rights consultant who regularly advises WIPO, the Technology Strategy Board and other governmental and industry organisations on intellectual property issues.
 He teaches on the Managing Intellectual Property module for the MA in Creative and Media Enterprises.

 Hope London is an arts consultant, practicing artist and IP lawyer with a special interest in visual and public art.
-She is currently managing a heritage project in Scotland and has taught on the MA in Creative and Media Enterprise since its launch in 1999.
+She is currently managing a heritage project in Scotland and has taught on the MA in Creative and Media Enterprises since its launch in 1999.

 Professor David Looseley